Want to know what bird names that start with K? You’ve arrived at the proper location.

 Their top mandible has a hooked shape and is noticeably longer than the lower one.
 Their eyes and cere are dark brown.

-Both sexes have the same plumage, but you can tell them apart by their total body size and bill.
+Both sexes have the same plumage, but you can tell they are different by their total body size and bill.
 Compared to females, males are bigger and have a longer upper mandible.

 Despite being omnivores, keas can consume large mammals and birds like sheep and rabbits for food.